mmistakes/minimal-mistakes/_drafts/fs2.md

 However, streams in the standard library are not as powerful as they could be and don't offer concurrency, throttling, or backpressure features.

 Fortunately, some libraries offer more robust implementation of streams.
 One of these is the fs2 library, built on top of the Cats and Cats-effect libraries.
-Moreover, fs2 provides an entirely functional approach to stream processing.
+Moreover, **fs2 provides an entirely functional approach to stream processing**.
 So, without further ado, let's dive into the details of fs2.

 ## 1. Set Up